 Order blood pressure medication without seeing your GP.
 Our quick and easy service provides a convenient way of getting a repeat supply of your medication.
 When you place your order, we will ask you to fill in a brief questionnaire, so our doctor can check whether you can continue your treatment.

-We can prescribe the most common medications for hypertension such as Amias®, Losartan, Lisinopril and Ramipril (among others).
+We prescribe all common medications for hypertension including Amias®, Losartan, Lisinopril and Ramipril.

 Blood pressure tests measure the force with which your heart pumps your blood around your body.
 Ideally your blood pressure should be below 120 over 80 (120/80mmHg).
 This reduces your chances of having a stroke or getting heart disease.
 High blood pressure, also sometimes known as hypertension, is generally considered to be 140/90 or above.
 If you have high blood pressure over a long period of time, it can mean that you are more likely to have a stroke or heart disease.

 If your blood pressure is between 120/80 and 140/90 you should really take steps to lower it and also to stop it going up any higher.
 To lower your blood pressure, you can exercise, eat healthily and stick to a healthy weight.